mario1001/python-serverless-template/readme.md

   * Component: Object/instance with base class ContextABC in project (abstract class for defining our components), based on Spring component/bean concept to work with.
 Every controller, service and repository abstract classes are *components* in the template.
   * Resources: Main resources defined for the project (this could be config vars or some memory-instances defined, could be constants or shared features also).
   * Entity: Domain model object (domain package).
-There are different types of domain objects: Models (database entities definition) enum table configuration along with relationships and database requests options for repository usages (based in PES DaaS request_options module).
+There are different types of domain objects: Models (database entities definition) enum table configuration along with relationships and database requests options for repository usages.
   * Bean: Component to inject by the core framework.
 <br />